elgw/nd2toolx/README.md

 - Generate a DZI image that can be used to publish large composite images on the web with OpenSeadragon.

+The status of this tool is pretty much experimental.
+It is based on a set of bash and MATLAB scripts and all functionality is not transferred to python yet.
+Please let me know if you find it useful or if what isn't working by submitting an [issue](https://github.com/elgw/nd2toolx/issues).

 ## Setup

 ### Dependencies